Algebraic-Programming/Spark/README.md

 # Prerequisites

 ## LPF
-You should install a modified LPF version with a few fixes (under integration in the main branch) to better support the integration with Apache Spark; this version can be found in the `spark_fixes` branch.
+LPF is the communication layer ALP build atop for the sparse backends.
-LPF, in turn, requires an MPI installation to be available.
+It requires an MPI installation to be available.
 Theoretically all MPI implementations should work properly; however, OpenMPI does not currently work in practice due to a pending bug (at the time of writing - see OpenMPI's